SpatLyu/SpatBox/README.md

 ### A Python Library For GeoSpatial Data Proressing and Modeling！

-*Now it only consist of few tools, wo will maintain it and add the geospatial-propressing-tools!*
+*Now it only consist of few tools, we will maintain it and add the geospatial-propressing-tools!*

 ## How to install spatbox in your own PC?